 Our pupillage training programme promotes support, equality and fairness.
-As a pupil in Chambers, you will have three pupil supervisors, for a period of four months each, with whom you will receive extensive experience of both public and private law work.
+As a pupil in Chambers, you will have three pupil supervisors, for four months each, with whom you will receive extensive experience in both public and private law work.

 In addition, we have devised an advocacy training programme for our pupils, with the aim of preparing pupils to undertake their own advocacy and paperwork from the first day of their second six months.
 Second six pupils appear regularly in court .
 As a pupil, you will be in frequent contact with members of Chambers and you are encouraged to approach members if you have any questions, whilst also developing your own legal knowledge-base from private research.

 From October 2019 each pupil will receive a pupillage award of £20,250.
 We pay our awards in equal instalments in the first nine months of pupillage.
 Travel expenses are also provided during this period.

 In addition to the pupillage award, pupils retain their own second six earnings.
 On average our pupils bill between £20,000 to £30,000 for work undertaken and receive between £10,000 to £18,000 in actual fees during their second six months.
 None of the monies earned is recouped by Chambers.

 A further benefit is that our pupils are exempt from paying rent.
 Furthermore, first year tenants pay a reduced basic rent in their first year of tenancy in Chambers.

 Third Six Pupils